 Hearty, creamy, carby, dreamy—there's a reason we call it Southern comfort food.
-Whether you're a fan of the region's African and French-inspired fare or iconic bourbon and sweet tea, the South undoubtedly has some of the most exceptional (and mouthwatering) cuisine in our nation.
-Which is why we dedicated a whole list to enlightening the rest of us northerners about grub usually found in the bottom states.
+Whether you're a fan of the region's African and French-inspired fare or iconic bourbon and sweet tea, the South undoubtedly has some of the most exceptional (and mouthwatering) cuisines in the nation.
+That's why we dedicated a whole list to enlightening the rest of America about grub usually found in the bottom states.
 (A brief cautionary disclosure: this report may maximize either wanderlust or hometown appreciation.)
-Once you’ve tamed your tummy’s grumbling response to our list, check out Reese Witherspoon's 10 Best Diet Secrets to discover how this Southern belle stays slim!

-A Mardi Gras tradition, this doughy ring-shaped cake is topped with enough sugar and icing to make a 5-year-old collect a lifetime supply of purple, green, and yellow beads.
-If you're the lucky taster who finds a plastic baby doll hiding in your slice, don't fret—that just means you've been chosen to host next year's Fat Tuesday bash, or just bring the cake.
+A Mardi Gras tradition, this doughy ring-shaped cake is topped with enough sugar and icing to make anyone develop a sweet tooth.
+If you're the lucky taster who finds a plastic baby doll hiding in your slice, don't fret—that just means you've been chosen to host next year's Fat Tuesday bash (or just bring the cake).
 Talk about Southern hospitality!

 Fried Green Tomatoes

 Fried tomatoes?
 Green tomatoes?
 These merged oddities are a popular favorite down south—much like most things battered and fried.

 Fried okra is a mouth-watering side dish that even veggie haters will love.
 Enjoy it alongside a pulled pork sandwich or with creamed corn for a truly Southern meal.